 The net operating loss and tax credit carryforwards are subject to review by the Internal Revenue Service in accordance with the provisions of Section 382 of the Internal Revenue Code.
 Under this Internal Revenue Code section, substantial changes in the Company's ownership may limit the amount of net operating loss carryforwards that could be utilized annually in the future to offset the Company's taxable income.
 Specifically, this limitation may arise in the event of a cumulative change in ownership of the Company of more than 50% within a three-year period.
 Any such annual limitation may significantly reduce the utilization of the Company's net operating loss carryforwards before they expire.
 The closing of the Company's initial public offering, alone or together with transactions that have occurred or that may occur in the future, may trigger an ownership change pursuant to Section 382, which could limit the amount of research and development and net operating loss carryforwards that could be utilized annually in the future to offset the Company's taxable income, if any.
-Any such limitation, whether as the result of the Company's initial public offering, sales of common stock by the Company's existing stockholders or additional sales of common stock by the Company after its initial public offering, could have a material adverse effect on the Company's results of operations in future years.
+Any such limitation, whether as the result of the Company's initial public offering, sales of common stock by the Company after its initial public offering, could have a material adverse effect on the Company's results of operations in future years.